reviewboard/rbtools/docs/rbtools/workflows/sos.rst

 .. _rbtools-workflow-sos:

 ===============================
-Using RBTools With Cliosoft SOS
+Using RBTools With Keysight SOS
 ===============================

-This guide covers how you can use RBTools to post changes to `Cliosoft SOS`_ 7.20 or higher.
+This guide covers how you can use RBTools to post changes to `Keysight SOS`_ 7.20 or higher.
 We'll cover posting both selections and changelists (new in SOS 7.20) for review.